N Ireland party leader pans Pelosi's warning on Brexit terms

 LONDON (AP) — U.S. House Speaker Nancy Pelosi is facing criticism from the leader of Northern Ireland’s biggest unionist party after saying Congress won’t approve a trade deal with the U.K. if Britain scraps the agreement governing post-Brexit trade on the Irish island.

-Northen Ireland is the only part of the U.K. that shares a land border with an EU member country – the Republic of Ireland – and required special attention when the U.K. withdrew from the EU.
+Northen Ireland is the only part of the U.K. that shares a land border with an EU nation — the Republic of Ireland — and required special attention when the U.K. withdrew from the EU.

 The protocol is designed to preserve the Northern Ireland peace process, but unionists complain it has created a trade barrier between the province and the rest of the U.K.